SystemsApproach/tcpcc/algorithm.rst

 timeout value is not that easy.
 To address this problem, TCP uses an adaptive retransmission mechanism.

-We describe this mechanism and how it has evolved over time as the Internet community has gained more experience using TCP.
+We describe this mechanism and how it has evolved.
 We start with the original algorithm included in the TCP specification, which of course pre-dates concerns about congestion control.
 As the connection between how aggressively a sender retransmits packets and the level of congestion in the network became clear, a more accurate way to compute (and adapt) the retransmission timer became an important first step towards a comprehensive approach to congestion control.